ekspla/xoss_sync/README.md

 5. LE 2M PHY support of XOSS-G+.

 Although my XOSS-G+ shows `LE_2M_PHY = True` (BLE 5.0) in the feature response packet, [it stops communication silently and starts advertising again after receiving a `LL_PHYS_REQ (preference of 2M PHY)` packet](https://github.com/ekspla/xoss_sync/blob/main/reference/Test_LL_PHYS_REQ.png).
-It seems that the client's request of changing from 1M to 2M is not handled in the XOSS-G+ software as specified in the Bluetooth Core Spec.
+It seems that the client's request of changing from 1M to 2M is not handled appropriately in the XOSS-G+ software as specified in the Bluetooth Core
+Spec.
 This is similar to the case of unfunctional `DLE = True` as described in Notes 1 & 2.

 I am not sure if these problems are solved in the latest models.